Calestial2/Txtmax/README.md

 - **terminal:** Access a built-in terminal to type commands directly in the editor.
 - **localhost:** Start a Python or Flask app on a web server.
 Choose between Flask or PythonHTTP, enter a filename including its extension, and run it on localhost:8080.
 - **recycle:** Recover deleted files by listing all deleted files and typing "recover <filename>.<extension>" to restore them.
+- **environment:** Store your API key secrets securely.
+You will be prompted to provide database credentials, the API name, and its secrets.
+You can type 'y' or 'n' for "Debug Mode," and then you will be asked for the server port.
+Based on your inputs, a `.env` file will be generated.
 - **version:** Although not included in manual and help, it creates a version.txtmax to see details like Name, Size, Maintainer
 - **exit:** Exit the Txtmax editor.